Chase-William/utf8-to-windows-vkc/README.md

 }
 ```

-Then define a function using your preferred win32 approach to send keystrokes like below:
+Then define a function using your preferred win32 rust library/approach to send keystrokes like below:

 ```rs
 use std::thread;